-As to the effects of distinguishing between selfish and unselfish natural impulse, see below, i. cxxviii, n.
-5. as were done from unselfish devotion to principle, and to call for another criterion of virtue.
-Now, the significant fact is that almost every rigorist who undertook to answer Mandeville did in some way modify the rigoristic position.I William Law was perhaps as staunch and unmitigated an ascetic as ever urged his dogmas on other people; to Law an act done simply because a person wished to do it was ipso facto without merit.
+The other method was to qualify the rigoristic point of view that only such actions were virtuous as were done from unselfish devotion to principle, and to call for another criterion of virtue.
+Now, the significant fact is that almost every rigorist who undertook to answer Mandeville did in some way modify the rigoristic position.
+William Law was perhaps as staunch and unmitigated an ascetic as ever urged his dogmas on other people; to Law an act done simply because a person wished to do it was ipso facto without merit.
 Yet Law, in his answer to the Fable, was at pains to defend the admissibility of emotion and desire, and even approached a utilitarian position.
+4

 Law was typical.
 Of the rigorists who attacked the Fable with any insight, almost all were driven in some manner to qualify the severity of the current rigoristic conception-to insist less on the sheerly rational element in moral conduct, to allow more play to interested motives, to offer, if only obliquely, something more in harmony with a utilitarian philosophy.
+5